qgevoeco/qgevoeco.github.io/README.md

     coadvisor-url: http://blah.blah
 ```
     - If you want a different image as your `avatar:`
-        - Name your image `LastnameFirstname.jpg` and commit this to the [images directory](https://github.com/qgevoeco/qgevoeco.github.io/tree/master/images).
+        - Name your image `LastnameFirstname.jpg` and e-mail this to Dr. Wolak.